windmills and forest

 The carbon removal market is the key to meeting net-zero commitments, once science-based targets for reducing emissions have been met.
 We recognize the need for urgent action to help accelerate carbon removal market growth and aim to inspire other companies to take similar action by supporting emerging solutions and being transparent about our approach.

-We have been operating as a carbon-neutral business since 201412.
+In addition to carbon removal, we have been operating as a carbon-neutral business since 201412.
 As part of our carbon neutrality commitment, our first priority is to reduce emissions and only then offset the remaining emissions.
 We work with a high-quality offsetting project in Indonesia.
 The project, which was the first REDD+ project in the world to be audited for the United Nation’s Sustainable Development Goals (SDGs) compliance, was confirmed to contribute to all 17 UN SDGs through its investment in local communities, nature and wildlife.

 Zurich’s sustainable sourcing program leverages our spending power to influence positive change among our suppliers.
 We expect our suppliers to reflect our environmental, social and ethical values.